How to Apply for Medicaid

-You can download the form from your state's Medicaid web site.
+You can download and print the form from your state's Medicaid web site or you may apply online.
 You can also get it in the mail by calling 800-633-4227.

 3. Gather up documentation.
-Your state will need to see some personal and financial information to make sure you're eligible.
+Your state will need to see some personal and financial information to make sure you are eligible.
 The specifics vary from state to state.
 But you might need to submit: